Kudumbasthan

 Kudumbasthan is a 2025 Indian Tamil-language comedy drama film directed by Rajeshwar Kalisamy (in his directorial debut) and co-written by Prasanna Balachandran.
-The film stars K. Manikandan and Saanve Meghana, alongside R. Sundarrajan, Guru Somasundaram, Kudassanad Kanakam, and Nivedita Rajappan in important roles.
+The film stars K. Manikandan and Saanve Megghana, alongside R. Sundarrajan, Guru Somasundaram, Kudassanad Kanakam, and Nivedita Rajappan in important roles.
 The film's music was composed by Vaisagh.

 Kudumbasthan released on 24 January 2025 in theaters to positive reviews from critics.
 It is one of the highest-grossing Tamil film of 2025.

 Plot

 Naveen and his wife, Vennila "Nila", were in love since college.
 Due to opposition from parents on both sides, they had register-married a year ago, are now expecting a child and live in Coimbatore with Naveen's parents.
 Naveen's overly caste-conscious mother chides Naveen for marrying Vennila who belongs to Scheduled Caste, while Naveen's father often brings up new expenses.
 Having been disowned by Vennila's family, Naveen is the family's sole breadwinner.
 He promises his father, Palanisamy, that he will renovate their house, assures his mother, Subbulakshmi to fund her all-India religious trip, and vows to support Vennila in preparing for the UPSC examination.
 Naveen, a designer at an advertising agency, loses his job along with his friend Simson after a confrontation with their client, Manikchand.
 Fearful of facing humiliation in front of his brother-in-law, engineer Rajendran - an eccentric, taunting and miserly individual who often mocks Naveen for being a loser - Naveen keeps his job loss a secret from his family.
 Naveen begins searching for a new job, while Simson helps Naveen secure a Rs.
 20,000 loan through a mobile app, but quickly closes the loan with his friends' help, just before the family discovers the truth.

 Rajendran requests a meeting with Naveen's boss for a business deal.
 Desperate to conceal his job loss, Naveen convinces his former colleague, Bagyaraj, to impersonate their manager.
 To maintain the charade, Naveen arranges for a Rs.
 1 lakh loan from a local moneylender, sacrificing his old car as collateral.
 Unfortunately, the job he was anticipating also falls through.
-Palanichamy's astrologer advices for a second marriage to restore their family's prosperity.
+Palanichamy's astrologer advices to celebrate Palanichamy's 60th marriage to restore their family's prosperity.
 Naveen shifts the expenses to Rajendran.
 However, Rajendran discovers Naveen's job loss and publicly humiliates him by exposing the truth to his family.
 To help Naveen establish a business, Subbulakshmi arranges for a bakery space on lease through her relative, Ponnusamy.
 Naveen borrows from another money-lender and sets up his bakery.
 However, a more established bakery soon opens nearby, slowing down Naveen's business and making it challenging for him to pay the lease.
 Meanwhile, Vennila clears her UPSC prelims exam.
 Naveen's attempts to revamp his bakery leads to further debt accumulation.
 Rajendran mocks Naveen's struggles, suggesting he should have apologized to his former employer.